-Seller's Responsibilities
+1. Seller's Responsibilities

-- 1. Handle seed in such a manner as to prevent mixtures, contamination and mechanical damage. - 2.
-Supply seed that is representative of the seed tested and approved for certification. - 3.
+- Obtain and complete a Bulk Seed Sales Certificate prior to shipping - 2.
+Handle seed in such a manner as to prevent mixtures, contamination and mechanical damage. - 3.
+Supply seed that is representative of the seed tested and approved for certification. - 4.
 Determine that a vehicle receiving bulk certified seed is clean.
-If a vehicle is not clean, it is the seller's responsibility to ensure that the vehicle is cleaned out prior to loading. - 4.
-Ensure that any seed which is removed from the bulk storage bin is not returned for resale. - 5.
-Take a seed sample of each load of bulk certified seed sold.
+If a vehicle is not clean, it is the seller's responsibility to ensure that the vehicle is cleaned out prior to loading and to note this action on the Bulk Seed Sales Certificate. - 5.
+Ensure that any seed which is removed from the bulk storage bin is not returned for resale. - Take a seed sample of each load of bulk certified seed sold and send to the Association in a timely manner.